A heat map is a good visual analysis layer to add to your data set to get some insights quickly.

-For example, if you have students marks in columns, you can use a heat map in Google Sheets to identify students who failed or students who scored above 90.
-Similarly, if you have sales data, you can create a heat map to identify top/bottom performing sales reps.
+For example, if you have students’ marks in columns, you can use a heatmap in Google Sheets to identify students who failed or students who scored above 90.
+Similarly, if you have sales data, you can create a Google spreadsheet heatmap to identify top/bottom performing sales reps.

 Below is an example of a Heat Map in Google Sheets, where a gradient of colors is used.
 Cells that contain values that are lower as compared to the data set are colored red, and the ones that are higher are colored green.

-Here are the steps to create a gradient heat map in Google Sheets:
+Here’s how to create a heat map in Google Sheets with gradient:

 - Select the cells for which you want to create the heat map.